On to: Culture Stuff | Glossary | Music Stuff | Psychopathy | Introduction

 We find ourselves re-visiting the validity of the frustration-aggression hypothesis (ie, Dollard, Doob, Miller, Mowrer and Sears, 1939), which says in short, that when we are frustrated we tend to act aggressively to lessen our feelings of frustration.
 Could it be that some movie makers (for one example), believe themselves to be so ineffective in satisfying their wants and desires, that they then feel it necessary to direct their energy into this type of creation, to lessen the distress of their pressing preconscious frustrations?
 Think about it.
 How many times do plots include one group wielding their power over other groups helpless to stop them?
 Quite an infantile fantasy in my opinion.
 No person is all powerful or completely helpless.
 It's just that some people seem to need to entertain these memcons in order to boost themselves in their own eyes.

 I guess my point about movie plots is, that when such circumstances are idealized, there is an unrealistic attitude perpetrated against an impressionable viewer.
 This does not a healthy, effective individual nor a benevolent society make.
 In fact, it does more to shape selfish, mean people...and mean people suck.
 I know some reader out there is thinking, "lighten up, it's just an escape!".
 That's cool too, I guess.
-Just put on your make up and get thee to the show.
+Just put on your make up and get thee to the show (sort of borrowed from Alice Cooper, 1975).

 Just what then do we do with our mental and physical abilities?
 We manipulate the environment.
 We're like little welding machines carving out our wants all around us.
-Our energies from inside get focused though our words and deeds and go out to our physical and social environments.
+Our energies from inside get focused though our words and actions and go out into our physical-social-spiritual environments to have an impact.

 Everybody Loves Robert